Shannon, from RocksInMyDryer is having a

 First off is my everyday plates aka my Corelle dinnerware, English Meadow.

+My husband and I bought these about a year or so into our marriage.
 We only have seven of these plates left of our place setting because regardless of what "they" say, Corelle dinnerware WILL break! :::nods:::

 I do have all the rest of the set though.
 Of course the thing that broke HAD to be a plate!